Explore Georgia Tours

 Orbeliani Baths (Blue/Chreli Abano):

-The most photographed bath house with its stunning blue-tiled Persian façade.
-Offers both standard private rooms and luxury options in a beautifully restored 17th-century building.
+The most photographed bath house, thanks to its blue-tiled Persian façade.
+It offers both standard private rooms and luxury options in a beautifully restored 17th-century building.

 • Private rooms: 80-150 GEL/hour